Miranda Kerr Flaunts Huge Baby Bump In Sweet Summer Dress

 Australian beauty Miranda Kerr recently shared a snap with her 12.1 million Instagram followers that highlighted her huge baby bump in an adorable summer dress that clung to her body.

 Kerr is already a mom to two sweet children.
 She first became a mom when she was married to actor Orlando Bloom.
-While their union didn’t last, she welcomed her oldest son Flynn during that time.
+While their union didn’t last, she welcomed her oldest son, Flynn, during that time.
 After tying the knot with entrepreneur and Snapchat founder Evan Spiegel, she welcomed a child with him, their baby Hart.
 And, as Elle reported, the duo are expecting their second child together — Kerr’s third.

 Kerr spilled a bit of the story behind their second child in an interview on Jimmy Kimmel Live!
 It turns out, some of the spark behind Kerr and Spiegel’s decision to expand their family was from Flynn himself.